As restrictions are progressively eased some off-site workers are transitioning back to the office.

-All they need to do is let employees know what is planned and what changes have been made to the workplace, let workers know how it might affect them and what the employer is doing to minimise negative impacts.
+All Launch needed to do was let employees know what is planned and what changes have been made to the workplace, let workers know how it might affect them and what they are doing to minimise negative impacts.
 And critically, provide a chance for workers to give real feedback that is seriously considered in the organisation’s return to the office plan.

-But not all employers recognise the right of workers to be consulted about such a big change.
+But unlike most employers, Launch fails to recognise the right of workers to be consulted about such a big change.

-The Australian Services Union won’t just sit back and accept employers ignoring the rights of workers.
+The Australian Services Union won’t just sit back and accept Launch ignoring the rights of workers.